GuangpingYuan/PNN_Pong_A3C/README.md

 How to use the code
 ----------------------------------------------
 For training on the first task:
+Pong_PNN.py is the main function, run this file.

-1.Set the number of workers in run.py
+1.Set the number of workers in Pong_PNN.py

 2.Set the task number